-- A member of your health care team will tell you what activities you can do while you are having telemetry. - Your nurse will change the batteries in the transmitter when needed. - To lower the chance of skin irritation from the electrodes, your nurse will change them every day.
+- Do not get the transmitter wet. - The nurse will change the batteries in the transmitter when needed. - To lower the chance of skin irritation from the electrodes, they should be changed every other day.

-Call the nurse using your call bell if you have any of the symptoms that caused you to get medical help, or if you:
+Call the nurse using your call bell if you have any of the symptoms that caused you to seek medical attention, or if you: